GenXProject/GenX.jl/docs/src/data-documentation.md

 #### 2.1.1 Fuels\_data.csv

-• **First row:** names of all fuels used in the model instance which should match the labels used in *Fuel* column in the *Generators\_data.csv* file.
-For renewable resources or other resources that do not consume a fuel, the name of the fuel is *none*.
+• **First row:** names of all fuels used in the model instance which should match the labels used in *Fuel* column in the *Generators\_data.csv* file.For renewable resources the name of the fuel is *none*.

-• **Second row:** The second row specifies the CO2 emissions intensity of each fuel in tons/MMBtu (million British thermal units).
-Note that by convention, tons correspond to metric tonnes and not short tons (although as long as the user is internally consistent in their application of units, either can be used).
+• **Second row:** The second row specifies the $CO_2$ emissions intensity of each fuel in tons/MMBtu.
+Note that tons correspond to metric tonnes and not short tons.

-• **Remaining rows:** Rest of the rows in this input file specify the time-series for prices for each fuel in $/MMBtu.
-A constant price can be specified by entering the same value for all hours.

-* ** First column:** The first column in this file denotes, Time\_index, represents the index of time steps in a model instance.
+• **Remaining rows:** Rest of the rows in this input file specify the time-dependent cost of each fuel in $/MMBtu.
+The first column in this file denotes, Time\_index, represents the index of time steps in a model instance.

 #### 2.1.2 Network.csv

-This input file contains input parameters related to: 1) definition of model zones (regions between which transmission flows are explicitly modeled) and 2) definition of transmission network topology, existing capacity, losses and reinforcement costs.
+This input file contains input parameters related to: 1) definition of model zones and 2) definition of transmission network topology, existing capacity, losses and reinforcement costs.
 The following table describe each of the mandatory parameter inputs need to be specified to run an instance of the model, along with comments for the model configurations when they are needed.

 ###### Table 3: Structure of the Network.csv file
 ---